Accla/graphulo/README.md

   assembly/...
 Files for building graphulo. main/               Main code and resources.
 Included in output JAR.
     java/...
-    resources/        Contents copied into output JAR.
+    java-templates/...
+Code from d4m_api_java that needs preprocessing for Accumulo 1.6-1.7 compatibility. resources/        Contents copied into output JAR.
       log4j.xml       Logging configuration for clients at runtime. test/               Test code and resources.
 Not included in output JAR.